AadiJo/RAG-Lab/README.md

 ## 🧩 Module System

-RAG Bench uses a pluggable module system for extensibility.
+RAG-Lab uses a pluggable module system for extensibility.
 Modules are discovered automatically from the `modules/` directory.

 ### Module Types